First Anglo-Burmese War: Aftermath

 In addition, the burden of indemnity left the Burmese royal treasury bankrupt for years.
 The indemnity of one million pounds sterling was considered a large sum in Europe at that time.
 It appeared even more daunting when converted to the Burmese kyat equivalent of 10 million.
 The cost of living of the average villager in Upper Burma in 1826 was one kyat per month.

-The British would wage two less expensive wars against the weaker Burmese in 1852 and 1885, and annex entire Burma by 1885.
+While both the Burmese and British authorities would quickly put down the uprisings, it kindled the hostilty between the two and the British would wage two less expensive wars against the weaker Burmese in 1852 and 1885, and annex entire Burma by 1885.

 British order of battle

 Under the command of General Cotton: